radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 https://10.11.12.10:7171/portal/login
 ```

->**Note – If RadiantOne is deployed in a cluster, you can access the Insights, Reports and Administration Console on any node.**
+>**Note – If RadiantOne is deployed in a cluster, you can access the Global Identity Viewer Console on any node.**

 ![An image showing ](Media/Image3.3.jpg)

 Figure 3.
-3 : The RadiantOne Insights, Reports and Administration Console Login Page
+3 : The RadiantOne Global Identity Viewer Console Login Page

 Enter your credentials and click Login.
 Click Global Identity Viewer.